marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-defining-query-ef-designer.md

 ---
-title: "Entity Framework Defining Query - EF Designer | Microsoft Docs" ms.custom: ""
+title: "Entity Framework Defining Query - EF Designer | Microsoft Docs"
+author: divega
 ms.date: "2016-10-23"
 ms.prod: "visual-studio-2013"
-ms.reviewer: ""
-ms.suite: ""
+ms.author: divega
+ms.manager: avickers

-ms.technology:
+ms.technology: entity-framework-6
-  - "visual-studio-sdk"
-ms.tgt_pltfrm: ""
 ms.topic: "article"
 ms.assetid: e52a297e-85aa-42f6-a922-ba960f8a4b22
 caps.latest.revision: 3
 ---
 # Entity Framework Defining Query - EF Designer
 This walkthrough demonstrates how to add a defining query and a corresponding entity type to a model using the EF Designer.
 A defining query is commonly used to provide functionality similar to that provided by a database view, but the view is defined in the model, not the database.
-A defining query allows you to execute a SQL statement that is specified in the **DefiningQuery** element of an .edmx file.
-For more information, see **DefiningQuery** in the [SSDL Specification](../ef6/entity-framework-ssdl-specification.md).
+A defining query allows you to execute a SQL statement that is specified in the?**DefiningQuery**?element of an .edmx file.
+For more information, see?**DefiningQuery** in the [SSDL Specification](../ef6/entity-framework-ssdl-specification.md).

 When using defining queries, you also have to define an entity type in your model.
 The entity type is used to surface data exposed by the defining query.
 Note that data surfaced through this entity type is read-only.

 Parameterized queries cannot be executed as defining queries.
 However, the data can be updated by mapping the insert, update, and delete functions of the entity type that surfaces the data to stored procedures.
-For more information, see [Insert, Update, and Delete with Stored Procedures](../ef6/entity-framework-designer-cud-sprocs.md).
+For more information, see?[Insert, Update, and Delete with Stored Procedures](../ef6/entity-framework-designer-cud-sprocs.md).

 This topic shows how to perform the following tasks.